1996 WAC men's basketball tournament

 The 1996 Western Athletic Conference men's basketball tournament was held March 6–9 at The Pit at the University of New Mexico in Albuquerque, New Mexico.

 Hosts New Mexico upset top-seeded, defending champions Utah in the championship game, 64–60, to clinch their second WAC men's tournament championship.

 The Lobos, in turn, received an automatic bid to the 1996 NCAA Division I Tournament.
 They were joined in the tournament by WAC regular season champions Utah, who received an at-large bid.

+Another important note, the Hawaii team would get a second chance and move on to face Utah in the Quarterfinals because UTEP forfeited due to an ineligible player.

 Format

 No changes were made to the tournament format from the previous year.
 The top six teams received byes into the quarterfinal round, leaving the lowest four-seeded teams to play in the first round.
 Teams were seeded based on regular season conference records.